Same-sex adoption in Brazil: History

+May 30, 2008 − In Acre, Judge Luana Cláudia de Albuquerque Campos of the Civil Court of the District of Senador Guiomard rendered a favorable decision involving a gay couple adopting a child.
+The child had already been adopted by one member of the couple at the age of one year.
+The couple had been living in a stable relationship for eight years.

 October 9, 2008 − a decision of judge Élio Braz of the 2nd Court of Childhood and Adolescence in Recife, Pernambuco permitted the adoption of two sisters by a male homosexual couple of Natal, Rio Grande do Norte to be entered in the register of adoption.
 The girls, who were in a shelter, were given new birth certificates on which they appear as children of two parents.
 The Public Prosecutor agreed with the court ruling and declined to take further action.
 The judge said the decision is unique due to the joint request of two persons of one sex with an entry in the register, in the same manner as a heterosexual couple.

 May 13, 2009 − a lesbian couple formed by an analyst and university professor Michele Kaners, 31, and Carla Regina Cumiotto, 37, from the city of Blumenau, in the State of Santa Catarina, won in court the right to adopt one girl and one boy.
 The decision allowed children to receive the surnames Kaners and Cumiotto, inherited from both partners.
 The same-sex adoption guarantees equal rights to those of biological children.

 May 14, 2009 − a gay couple was the first to win in court the right of adoption in the Brazilian State of Paraná.
 A decision of the 2nd Court of Childhood, Youth and Adoption, changed the life of a homosexual couple who live in Curitiba.
 Two years previously, the gay couple had attempted to adopt a child.
 They had their request granted by a judge who ruled that the couple were living in a stable and affectionate union, and were able to raise a child of either sex and age in a healthy environment.

 May 21, 2009 - the Justice of the city of Rio de Janeiro, Rio de Janeiro, authorized the adoption of two children by a lesbian couple.

 June 10, 2009 − a lesbian couple was the first to win in court the right of adoption in the Brazilian State of Goiás.
 Since April 2008, a federal employee, 49, and a librarian, 34, had custody of a girl aged two years and ten months.
 The unprecedented decision was made by Judge Maurício Porfírio of the Juvenile Court of Childhood and Youth in Goiânia.
 To compensate for the lack of specific law on the issue, the magistrate relied on the precedent of the Court of Rio Grande do Sul.